Human-AI Synergy Supports Collective Creative Search: Results

-\subsection{Diversity Analysis}
+\subsection{Diversity analysis}

-To measure \textbf{individual diversity}, we collected all guessed words within a round and computed the average pairwise cosine similarity among those words.
-We define individual diversity as one minus this average pairwise similarity.
-Fig.~\ref{main-results}B shows this diversity for each condition.
-The Human Asocial condition exhibited the highest diversity, likely reflecting higher exploration rates and greater noise.
-In contrast, the AI-only condition showed markedly lower diversity, indicating a tendency to remain confined to a narrow region of semantic space despite consistently receiving relatively low scores.
+To measure \textbf{diversity}, we used \textbf{lexical diversity}, defined as the average proportion of unique guessed words within each game (Fig.~\ref{main-results}C).
+The Human Asocial condition exhibited the highest diversity ($M=0.86$), likely reflecting higher exploration rates or greater noise.
+In contrast, the AI-only condition showed markedly lower diversity ($M=0.37$), indicating a tendency to remain confined to a narrow region of semantic space despite consistently receiving relatively low scores.
+The Human-AI Hybrid condition showed reduced lexical diversity ($M=0.58$) compared with the human conditions, but significantly higher diversity than the AI-only condition ($p<.001$).
+Interestingly, Fig.~\ref{main-results}D shows that both the Human Social and Human-AI Hybrid conditions decreased in diversity across iterations, likely because guesses became closer to the target over time.
+These results suggest that Hybrid Human-AI groups occupy an intermediate position in terms of diversity, preserving more exploratory variation than AI-only groups while reducing the high variability observed in human-only settings.

-Importantly, the Human–AI hybrid condition displayed significantly greater diversity than the AI-only condition ($p<.001$, $d = 0.25$) and did not differ significantly from the Human Social condition ($p = .536$, $d = 0.04$).
-This indicates that the improved performance of the Human–AI hybrid condition was achieved without substantially compromising diversity relative to human social conditions.